Updated: May 28

 What kind of results should I expect to see?

-8. What if my child resists tutoring?
+8. What if my child resists intervention?

 Next, take a step back and put yourself in your child’s shoes.
 Is their schedule jam packed?
 Are they receiving intervention at school and then again after school?
 Do they have any down time to just relax and be a kid?
 It’s possible they just have too much going on and need to take a break or reduce other activities they are involved in.